OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-13.md

 ## 2 Corinthians 13:3

-Since you are seeking proof of the Christ who speaks in me, who is not weak toward you, but mighty in you.
+Since you are looking for evidence of Christ speaking through me, who is not weak among you, but powerful within you.

 ## 2 Corinthians 13:4

-For indeed He was crucified because of weakness, yet He lives because of the power of God.
-For we also are weak in Him, yet we will live with Him because of the power of God directed toward you.
+For indeed He was crucified in weakness, yet He lives by the power of God.
+We too are weak in Him, yet we will live with Him by the power of God directed toward you.

 ## 2 Corinthians 13:5

 Test yourselves to see if you are in the faith; examine yourselves!
-Or do you not Recognise this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?
+Or do you not recognise this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?

 ## 2 Corinthians 13:6